SpaceKnow/GeoPixel/README.md

 # GeoPixel <img src="src/GeoPixel/assets/logo.png" height="50">: Pixel Grounding Large Multimodal Model in Remote Sensing

 ---
-This repository is not mean for standalone usage.
+This repository is not mean for standalone usage!!!
 ---

 A Fork from [GeoPixel repo](https://github.com/mbzuai-oryx/GeoPixel) Authored by: